adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

   .unreq message
 ```

 Next we add the channel (`8`) into the last 4 bits of the message, as specified by the documentation, and actually put the message into mailbox 1's write register, which is at offset `0x20` from the base address.
-As we did previously, we remove the alias `message`.
+As we did previously, finally we remove the `message` alias.

 ```Assembly
   wait2$:
     b wait2$
 ```

-To finish the file, we give the CPU something to do ad infinitum.
-If we don't the Raspberry Pi will 'crash', which isn't really a problem for us here as there is nothing else to do!
+Although our main task is done, we still need something else to finish the file: we give the CPU something to do ad infinitum.
+If we don't the Raspberry Pi will 'crash', which isn't really a problem for us here as there is nothing else to do, but it's still good practice.

 ## Linking